 Prevent underage drinking: Have small talks

 Small Talks is a campaign to reduce the number of kids who drink alcohol before the age of 21.
-This statewide effort encourages adults – especially parents and caregivers – to have short, casual conversations with kids starting at age eight on the dangers of underage drinking.
+This statewide effort encourages adults, especially parents and caregivers, to have frequent, short, casual conversations with kids starting at age eight on the dangers of underage drinking.
 Visit SmallTalksWI.org for more information.